MatGarreau/AndroidVolleyBasicAuth/README.md

 ## With authentication

-The second button allows to get the GPIO status (GPIO 17) to know the level is High (led is ON) or Low (led is OFF)
+The second button allows following actions :

+* get the GPIO status (GPIO 17) to know the level is High (led is ON) or Low (led is OFF)

-The third button allows to switch ON the led on GPIO 17
+* switch ON the led

-The fourth button allows to switch OFF the led on GPIO 17
+* switch OFF the led